Psalm 5

 Notes

-Verse 6 climaxes with the strongest language: God תְּאַבֵּד ("destroys") those who speak כָזָב ("falsehood, lies"), and he יְתָעֵב ("abhors, finds abominable") the אִישׁ דָּמִים וּמִרְמָה ("man of blood and deceit").
-The word יְתָעֵב is the verb form related to תּוֹעֵבָה ("abomination"), one of the strongest terms of moral revulsion in the Old Testament.
-This sequence -- from "no delight" (v.
+Verse 6 intensifies further: God תְּאַבֵּד ("destroys") those who speak כָזָב ("falsehood, lies"), and he יְתָעֵב ("abhors, finds abominable") the אִישׁ דָּמִים וּמִרְמָה ("man of blood and deceit").
+The word יְתָעֵב is the verb form related to תּוֹעֵבָה ("abomination"), a term of deep moral revulsion in the Old Testament.
+The progression — from "no delight" (v.
 4) to "hatred" (v.
 5) to "destruction" and "abhorrence" (v.
-6) -- represents an escalating intensity of God's opposition to evil.
+6) — traces an escalating intensity in God's opposition to evil.

 Confidence in God's Steadfast Love (vv.
 7-8)